actions-marketplace-validations/designcise_jira-ticket-status-action/README.md

    If found → Skip all checks ✅
    If not found → Continue

+2. Extract tickets from PR title
+   ↓
+   Scan PR title for {PREFIX}-{number}
+   Examples:
+   - "PROJ-100: Add feature" → Extract "PROJ-100"
+   - "[PROJ-100] Fix bug" → Extract "PROJ-100"
+   - "Fix for proj-100" → Extract "PROJ-100" (case insensitive)

-2. Extract tickets from commits
+3. Extract tickets from commits
    ↓
    Scan all commit messages for {PREFIX}-{number}
    Examples: